 - Simulated phishing attacks to regularly test and educate your employees.

-- Hardening are processes to reduce means of attack by taking specific actions e.g. turning off nonessential services and connections.
+- Hardening is a process to reduce means of attack by taking specific actions e.g. turning off nonessential services and connections.

 - Remote desktop protocol (RDP) enables users to remotely access your network.
 This should be shut down and replaced with more secure solutions where possible.